pheymann/paulheymann-website/_posts/2020-05-28-on-reading-comprehension-original-thoughts.md

 > Each seeing the same gleam in the other’s eyes: the excitement of learning, of finding order where there had seemed only chaos. (*A Fire upon the Deep*, Vernor Vinge)

 Reading is my main source for new knowledge.
-It offers explanations for the world surrounding and simply an enjoyable pastime.
-But for an embarrassingly long time I didn’t realise that there was a gab between my goals, *Comprehension*, *Recall* and having *Original Thoughts* and how I read.
-The knowledge I gather was often shallow.
+It offers explanations for the surrounding world and simply an enjoyable pastime.
+But for an embarrassingly long time I didn’t realise that there was a gap between how I read and my goals: *Comprehension*, *Recall*, and having *Original Thoughts*.
+The knowledge I gathered was often shallow.
 Sometimes I wasn’t able to reconstruct the reasoning behind a concept, or I wasn’t aware of the limitations of an idea.
 In other words, I was missing thorough comprehension and the necessary scepticism.
 To make matters worse, I also forgot most of the acquired knowledge a short while after.

-The main reason for my experience lay in the reading approach I acquired during my time in university.
-Here, the incentive was more externally and focused on collecting as much information as possible in as little time as possible just to dump it into an exam.
+The main reason for my experience is rooted in the reading approach I acquired during my time in university.
+Here, the incentive was more external and focused on collecting as much information as possible in as little time as possible just to dump it into an exam.
 What resided in my memory had to vanish to make room for the next chunk of information and the next exam.
 Rinse and repeat.
-That process broad me successfully through my studies, but was detrimental to sustainable knowledge acquisition.
+That process bought me successfully through my studies, but was detrimental to sustainable knowledge acquisition.
 What I lacked was a principled approach to reading.

 This text is the result of an on going process to close the gap between my goals and my reading approach.
 It is of interest to anyone who experiences the same mismatch or who wants to improve his current reading approach.
 It describes how to work through books and papers and what type of written works to concentrate on.